 Choosing to start or go back to studying at university is a big decision and one that will naturally have an impact on your everyday life, but most importantly your future.

-Although the end goal is in sight, getting there isn’t always easy which is why we wanted to share what support is on offer should you have any financial worries and childcare needs while studying with us.
+Although the end goal is in sight, we know getting there isn’t always easy so we wanted to share what support is on offer should you have any financial worries and childcare needs while studying with us.

 - MSc Dietetics